gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 ## Not Just a Playground
 While Gitpod keeps the convenience and accessibility of online coding playgrounds and sandboxes, it is not a toy but a complete dev environment running in the cloud.

-We have partnered with Google, Ericsson, Arm and Red Hat to develop the [open-source project Eclipse Theia](https://theia-ide.org).
-The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the art technology and UX into the browser based on a sustainable and extendable architecture.
+We have partnered with Google, Ericsson, Arm and Red Hat to develop the open-source project [Eclipse Theia](https://theia-ide.org).
+The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the art technology and UX into the browser based on a sustainable and extensible architecture.

-In addition to a the best code editor, Gitpod environments provide full featured terminals to Linux containers running in the cloud.
-As a result, you get the exact same command line tools you would use locally together with the hottest IDE tech available today.
-And all of that from within a browser tab.
+In addition to one of the best code editors, Gitpod environments provide full featured terminals backed by Linux containers running in the cloud.
+As a result, you get the same command line tools you would use locally together with the hottest IDE tech available today.
+And all of that in a browser tab.

 ## VS Code Extensions
-Gitpod will very soon allow installing VS Code extensions directly.
-Some of the language support is already fueled by VS Code extensions.
-Support in Theia is at roughly 95% so we don’t yet open up that possibility to users as we want to harden things further.
-But Gitpod already comes with VS Code extensions pre-installed.
+Gitpod will very soon allow installing VS Code extensions directly from the marketplace.
+Some of the language support is already powered by VS Code extensions.
+Support in Theia is at roughly 95% so we don’t yet open up that possibility to users as we want to harden things further, but Gitpod already comes with several VS Code extensions pre-installed.
 For instance, the Go support comes from Microsoft’s very decent extension (https://github.com/Microsoft/vscode-go).
-We will be adding more popular VS Code extensions shortly before we are opening up the possibility for users to define which extensions they want.
+We will be adding more popular VS Code extensions shortly, and later allow users to define any extensions they want.

 ## Collaboration
 Gitpod comes with two major features supporting collaboration.
  - [Sharing running dev environments](/docs/33_Sharing_and_Collaboration) with other users comes in handy if you want to look at code with a colleague to hunt down a bug together or do some pair programming.
 Collaborators will see the same code you see and even the terminals are synced and shared.

  - [Snapshots](/blog/workspace-snapshots) are useful in many ways.
-In a nutshell, they allow for taking snapshots of dev environments at any point in time.
+In a nutshell, they allow taking snapshots of dev environments at any point in time.
 You get a link that you can share wherever you want.
 Users opening such a snapshot link will get an exact clone of the environment including all state and even UI layout.
-This is great for sharing reproducibles in issues, but also good for blog posts or solutions on Stackoverflow.
+This is great for sharing reproducibles in issues, but also good for blog posts or solutions on Stack Overflow.

 ![Collaboration](/gitpod-launch/collaboration.png)

 ## Summary
 Gitpod removes tedious plumbing tasks and reduces painful waiting time.
-We no longer need to maintain and sync our dev environments but rely on a reproducible setup.
+We no longer need to maintain and sync our dev environments manually but can rely on a reproducible setup.
 All you need is a browser.

-We are looking forward to seeing how this improves contributor experience on open-source projects, simplifies workshops & hackathons and just in general lets developers spend more time being creative and in the flow.
+We are looking forward to seeing how this improves contributor experiences on open-source projects, simplifies workshops & hackathons and just in general lets developers spend more time being creative and in the flow.

 Gitpod is free for open-source and available now.

 ## Thank You ❤️
 I want to take the opportunity to thank all the people who have helped making Gitpod a reality.
-All the enthusiastic early adopters providing great feedback during the beta phase, contributors who have helped identifying bugs and sharing their use cases and of course the Eclipse Theia community working with passion on an open-source IDE platform for the future.
+All the enthusiastic early adopters who provided great feedback during the beta phase, contributors who have helped identifying bugs and sharing their use cases and of course the Eclipse Theia community working with passion on an open-source IDE platform for the future.

 Finally, of course, I want to send a big shout out to the TypeFox team.
 You are absolutely awesome and being able to work with you on such a great product is everything I want.